XPRNetwork/ts-smart-contract-docs/src/debugging.md

 ### Debug symbols

 When compiling with the `--debug` option, the compiler appends a name section to the binary, containing names of functions, globals, locals and so on.
 These names will show up in stack traces.
+Note that debug builds are larger in WASM size, and should only be used for testing.

 ### Source maps